Maanasgulatii/ipl-insights-dashboard/README.md

 ## Inspiration

-This project was inspired by the desire to analyze and visualize cricket data, apply statistical methods to real-world scenarios, and gain insights into one of the most popular sports leagues globally.
-Through this analysis, we aim to contribute to the understanding and appreciation of the game of cricket.
+This project draws inspiration from a passion for dissecting and visualizing cricket data, employing statistical techniques to explore real-world contexts, and uncovering insights into one of the world's most celebrated sports leagues.
+Through this analysis, we seek to deepen the understanding and love for the sport of cricket.

----

-Feel free to contribute to this project by forking the repository and submitting pull requests.
-Let's explore and enjoy the world of cricket through data!

 ---